 TSOs who belong to the same Member State shall coordinate and submit a common list of electricity crisis scenario candidates.

 The TSO(s) shall identify credible electricity crisis scenario candidates based upon, but not limited to, consideration of:

-historical electricity crises that may occur again (both experienced nationally and by other Member States); and
+historical electricity crises and incidents that may occur again (both experienced nationally and by other Member States) and results of the post-operation and post-disturbances analysis task performed by RCCs;

-available operational expertise and experience on credible future crisis scenarios (see Appendix II. for a list of possible initiating events); and
+available operational expertise and experience on credible future incidents and situations related to lack of system adequacy, degraded system security and/or fuel shortage (see Appendix II. for a list of possible initiating events); and

 electricity crisis scenario candidates identified by Member States forming a regional subgroup, if relevant.

-For each Member State, the TSO(s) shall define electricity crisis scenario candidates and evaluate their cross-border dependencies with relevant in terms of available capacity for providing, in accordance with Article 3:
+For each Member State, the TSO(s) shall define electricity crisis scenario candidates and evaluate their cross-border dependencies in close coordination with RCC(s) of their respective system operation region(s) in terms of available capacity for providing, in accordance with Article 3:

 energy support;

-active power (through redispatch, counter trading, demand-side response, and cross-border exchange of ancillary services);
+active power (through redispatching, countertrading, demand-side response, and cross-border exchange of ancillary services);

+reactive power (to support system stability).

+RCC(s) shall assist TSO(s) in assessment of cross-border dependencies in certain scenarios, through a simulations based on the data provided by the TSOs.

-reactive power (to support system stability).For each Member State, the TSO(s) shall complete a detailed description of electricity crisis scenario candidates (using the template in Appendix III.1), in close cooperation with the national competent authority.
+For each Member State, the TSO(s) shall complete a detailed description of electricity crisis scenario candidates (using the template in Appendix III.1), in close cooperation with the national competent authority.
 This description shall fulfil the requirements outlined in Article 5.2.

 For each Member State, the TSO(s) shall submit descriptions of relevant electricity crisis scenario candidates to ENTSO-E within six weeks of receipt of the request.
 TSO contact information of the authors shall be included in this description.

+ENTSO-E shall consult with RCCs on the electricity crisis scenario candidates, specifically in relation with cross-border dependencies and regional impacts.

 ENTSO-E may contact the relevant TSO(s) to clarify the descriptions of electricity crisis scenario candidates.
 The clarification shall be provided to ENTSO-E without undue delay, and no later than ten working days from the receipt of the request for clarification.

 Article 11 Steps for establishing the relevance of regional electricity crisis scenarios